ENCRYPTION CODE: [CLASSIFIED]

 - Nice Hat: She's mentioned to have a pilot's cap a few times.

-- No Body Left Behind: Is completely vaporized by a Covenant plasma charge.
+- No Body Left Behind: The plasma charge completely vaporizes her.

 - Ship Tease: Between her and Locklear.
 Too bad they both die.